-Marta Martinelli is acting deputy director of the Open Society European Policy Institute, where she oversees policy development and EU advocacy within the institute.
+Marta Martinelli is head of the EU external relations team for the Open Society European Policy Institute, where she oversees policy development and EU advocacy within the institute.
 She is also responsible for work on gender, democratization, security governance, and development issues in Africa.
 She joined the Open Society Foundations in May 2010.

 Previously, Martinelli worked in Kinshasa for the European Union mission for Security Sector Reform in the Democratic Republic of the Congo.
 From 2005 to 2009, she advised the Belgian Directorate General for Development on peace-building policies in the Great Lakes Region.
 Martinelli has advised the European Commission, the European Parliament, the UNDP, and UNIFEM on gender, peace support operations, and security system reform in Burundi, the Central African Republic, and the Democratic Republic of the Congo.